 Prewriting is the preparation you make before you start drafting.

-In a fiction-writing (our focus), it means doing preparatory work that helps you keep in mind important aspects of your story such as:
+In a fiction-writing process, it means doing preparatory work that helps you keep in mind important aspects of your story such as:

 - intended audience (for example, deciding genre or subgenre and thinking about your target readership’s age range)